Gap Insurance in New York (2024)

 Dan Stous, a certified financial planner (CFP), explains that dealerships often try to get you to purchase add-on products that aren’t useful when you’re buying a new car.

 “Gap insurance is one of those products that is actually something to consider,” he says.
-Stous explains gap insurance can also benefit drivers without a lot of personal cash of their own.
+Stous explains gap insurance can also benefit drivers without a lot of personal cash.

 Find Cheap Car Insurance in New York